ENVIROMENT STABILITY

 In the reporting period, progress was made with the following water resource dam developments:

-• The feasibility study of Smithfi eld Dam (DWS) which is Phase 1 of the uMkhomazi Water Project, was completed in 2015 and construction is anticipated to be completed by 2030;
+• The construction of Phase 1 of the uMkhomazi Water Project (Smithfield Dam) is anticipated to be completed by 2032;

 CLIMATE CHANGE AND WATER RESOURCES

 The natural climate is the prime determinant of water resources availability, whether surface or groundwater.
-Sufficient water that is fit for purpose is key to the business of uMngeni uThukela Water.
-During the year under review, uMngeni uThukela Water implemented the organisational Climate Change Response Policy.
-The main purpose of the policy is to provide a framework for Umgeni Water’s just transition to a climate resilient and lower carbon water entity.
+Sufficient water that is fit for purpose is key to the business of uMngeni-uThukela Water.
+During the year under review, uMngeni-uThukela Water implemented the organisational Climate Change Response Policy.
+The main purpose of the policy is to provide a framework for uMngeni-uThukela Water’s just transition to a climate resilient and lower carbon water entity.
 The objectives of the policy are to:

-• Provide a co-ordinated and integrated Umgeni Water response to Climate Change and its impacts on all aspects of the water value chain;
+• Provide a co-ordinated and integrated uMngeni-uThukela Water response to Climate Change and its impacts on all aspects of the water value chain;

 • Manage climate change impacts effectively through implementing interventions that reduce the organisation’s vulnerability, build its resilience and adaptive capacity to the impacts of climate change; and

-• Assist Umgeni Water contribute fairly to the global efforts to stabilise greenhouse gas emissions to a level that avoids anthropogenic interference with the climate system and enables sustainable development.
+• Assist uMngeni-uThukela Water contribute fairly to the global efforts to stabilise greenhouse gas emissions to a level that avoids anthropogenic interference with the climate system and enables sustainable development.

-During 2022/2023 a climate change implementation plan was implemented.
-This plan is integrated to the overarching uMngeni uThukela Water sustainability implementation plan.
-The plan incorporates targets for both mitigation and adaptation responses, where the mitigation targets are aimed at reducing the organisation’s greenhouse gas emission, while the adaptation initiatives responds directly to water resource sustainability and are aimed at buiding the organisation’s adaptive capaticy and resilience to the impacts of climate change which includes reduced streamflow, wet spells, dry spells, poor water quality and degraded ecological infrastructure.
-The climate mitigation interventions that were implemented during the period under review included carbon emissions reduction related practices such as monitoring energy usage, water usage, undertaking a feasibility study for the solar power insallation at 7 uMngeni uThukela Water sites; undertaking a feasibility study for the Darvill WWTWs co-generation; appointment of service provider to undertake detailed feasibility of the Mpofana Hydropower installation; and implementation of ecological infrastructure interventions that have benefts for climate regulation and carbon sequestration.
+The climate mitigation interventions that were implemented during the period under review included carbon emissions reduction related practices such as monitoring energy usage, water usage, undertaking a feasibility study for the solar power insallation at seven (7) uMngeni-uThukela Water sites; undertaking a feasibility study for the Darvill WWTWs co-generation; appointment of service provider to undertake detailed feasibility of the Mpofana Hydropower installation; and implementation of ecological infrastructure interventions that have benefts for climate regulation and carbon sequestration.

 WASTEWATER REUSE

-uMngeni uThukela Water is piloting a reuse plant at its Darvill Wastewater Treatment Works.
-The 2 Ml/d direct reuse demonstration plant comprises a conventional water treatment works to provide high-pressure wash water followed by an advanced treatment process plant.
-The plant is to be used for evaluating the effectiveness of reuse processes and for demonstration to communities on the benefits of wastewater reuse to applicable potable water standards.
+uMngeni-uThukela Water (UUW) is operating a water recovery plant at its Darvill Wastewater Treatment Works (WWTW)).
+The 2 Ml/d plant comprises a conventional wastewater treatment plant to provide process water for the Darvill WWTP, followed by an advanced tertiary treatment plant.
+The plant is being used for evaluating the effectiveness of reuse processes and for demonstrating to communities the benefits of wastewater reuse to applicable potable water standards.
+Recently UUW completed a WRC study, which successfully illustrated the effectiveness of the plant in producing potable water complying with the South African National Standard Drinking Water specification (SANS 241:2015).
+Partnerships are now being developed with various Universities i.e. Venda and UNISA, to utilise this facility for further research.

 RAW WATER QUALITY